Fantasy Football 2018: Russell Wilson and Bust Candidates to Avoid

 TE O.J.
 Howard, Tampa Bay

-Howard was the first tight end selected in the 2017 draft, and while he never had displayed explosive production as a college player at Alabama, he had superstar talent.
+Howard was the first tight end selected in the 2017 draft, and while he never displayed explosive production as a college player at Alabama, he did have superstar talent.

 He still has that ability, but the Bucs won't have quarterback Jameis Winston under center for the first three games of the season after violating the NFL's personal conduct policy.
-When Winston returns, he will face maximum pressure to perform at a peak level.
+When the signal-caller returns, he will face maximum pressure to perform at a peak level.

-It is doubtful that Winston will be able to overcome the pressure.
-That will hurt Howard's chances of putting productive numbers on the board.
+It is doubtful Winston will be able to overcome the pressure, and that will hurt Howard's chances of putting productive numbers on the board.

-Howard does have excellent talent and could be a productive player with the right team, but the Bucs are not that team and his fantasy owners will regret this selection.
+Howard does have excellent talent and could be a productive player with the right team, but the Bucs are not that team, and his fantasy owners will regret this selection.

 Other fantasy players to avoid this season